 Is your kid is a total chatterbox at home but clams up in social situations?
 Or maybe he’s always been timid (and permanently attached to your side)?
 According to Bernardo J. Carducci, Ph.D., professor of psychology and director of the Shyness Research Institute at Indiana University Southeast, shyness during childhood is very common.
 The good news is there are plenty of things that parents can do to encourage little ones to come out of their shell.
-Here, seven ways to help your kid be more comfortable and confident.
+Here, seven tips on how to help a shy child gain confidence.

 If you see your kid struggling to make friends at the playground, it’s tempting to step in and give her a gentle nudge toward the group hanging out by the swings.
 But Dr. Carducci warns that if you get involved, your child won’t learn “frustration tolerance” (i.e., how to deal with the particular situation that they find themselves in)—a valuable skill that she’ll need beyond the schoolyard.